mushna13/desquarium/readme.txt

 Download Desquarium-mac.zip if on MacOS
 2. Extract the file, and it's ready to play!

+PS.
+MacOS users might get a pop up saying that Apple could not verify the application -- when that happens, go to Settings > Privacy & Security, scroll down to find the warning under Security and click on "Allow Anyway"

 This game is just a simple aquarium game where you can feed the fishes, and clean the aquarium when it gets dirty.
 When you click "new game", it opens a screen where you click on the "pull" button randomly to get 6 random fishes out of 12 fishes.
 Clicking the